belouve/REDSHIRT/DEFCON.md

 Chips and General Snacks - sure, find these somewhere if you have to.
 Best place is offsite, head towards the Tuscany, and there's a 7Eleven over there.
 Or do a run with people to Wal-Mart or something.
 If you're doing that, get PB&J ingredients.

-Drugs
+## **Drugs**

 Multivitamins - Get some multivitamins, and start taking them now or in the month leading up to DEFCON.
-I generally get StressTabs Energy and take them to keep me on my game.
+I generally take them to keep me on my game.
 Combats hangovers well.
+Whatever pack is good for you.
+I'll prpbably go with [this](https://www.amazon.com/ONNIT-Total-Human-Multivitamin-Essential/dp/B09885FTBK/ref=sr_1_3?crid=ABWLQT7H23GJ&keywords=onnit+7+day&qid=1658525902&sprefix=onnit+7day%2Caps%2C75&sr=8-3) for 2022

 Vitamin D - this also rocks, and most of us won't see the sun for a few days anyways.

 Hangover additives - again, back to that water flask.
-Use some sort of tablets like these I like tablets, because then you'll drink water.
+Use some sort of tablets [like these](https://www.amazon.com/Blowfish-for-Hangovers-12-Tablets/dp/B005EHQGCU/ref=sr_1_1_a_it?ie=UTF8&qid=1469389957&sr=8-1&keywords=hangover+tablets) I like tablets, because then you'll drink water.
 Just packing tylenol/asprin will generally get you to take a swallow of water with the pill, when you really should get a full flask of fluids, or more.

 Anti-diarrhea drugs.
 I know there is the fun of Shittercon, but you eat some bad party food or share a flask with someone that has some bug, you'll rather have the anti-diarrhea drugs than become a Shittercon VIP.
 Plus, diarrhea dehydrates you in the desert.

-Tech
+## **Tech**

 Ethernet cable - you'll at least want to try to be on wired vs wireless.
 Plus, you can connect into LAN Taps, etc., should anything like that arise among your buddies.